Skip to main content

 Test Coverage in Apex Classes and Triggers

-This chart breaks down all apex classes and triggers by their test coverage.
+This chart breaks down apex classes and triggers by their test coverage.
 The test coverage is grouped into three categories: below 75% coverage, 75%-90% coverage, and above 90% coverage.
 This provides insights into the robustness of your test cases and highlights areas that may need attention.

 Complexity Analysis of Apex Classes